-The Section 4(f) regulations identify specific project situations where constructive uses would not occur (23 CFR 774.15(f)).
 If it is determined that the proximity impacts do not cause substantial impairment, SEO can reasonably conclude that there will be no constructive use.
-Consideration of proximity impacts and the potential for Constructive Use is documented in the consultation with the NEPA Program Manager or the Section 4(f) approval, as determined appropriate by the NEPA Program Manager.
-FHWA regulations (23 CFR 774.15) and FHWA Section 4(f) Policy Paper (Section 3.2 and natural beauty of the countryside and public park and recreation lands, wildlife and waterfowl refuges, and historic sites" (23 USC 138(a)).
+Consideration of proximity impacts and the potential for constructive use is documented in the consultation with the NEPA Program Manager or the Section 4(f) approval, as determined appropriate by the NEPA Program Manager.
+FHWA regulations (23 CFR 774.15) and FHWA Section 4(f) Policy Paper Section 3.2 and Question 7 provide additional information.